araucaria-project/pyaraucaria/README.md

 Routines of this library should contain external dependencies as limited as possible and be compatible with Python 3.6+.

+The compatibility with Python 2.7 is also valuable.

 ## Installation

 #### Basic install: